babyman/quick-tabs-chrome-extension/readme.md

 # RELEASE NOTES

+2019.11.27 - fix tab focus issue #273, thanks @fwextensions for the pointer

 2019.11.23 - merged pull request to allow configuration of the "tab order update delay", see ticket #90 (thanks @AlexeyKabelitskiy)

 2019.4.22 - merged pull requests to ensure https:// is used for default google search (thanks #ericlaw1979), apply {{urlStyle}} to recently closed tabs (thanks @boika), improve tab switching (thanks @MartinLichtblau)